bloominstituteoftechnology/Sprint-Challenge--User-Interface/Answers.md

 5. What is the git command to commit staged changes as well as write a message? git commit -m"message here"

+5. Explain why git is valuable to a team of developers?
+You could update code from anywhere and monitor what each developer is doing and how often they are contributing to project.